Best Dog Food For Allergies: Skin-Care, Novel-Protein Diets & More

 Canidae Pure Salmon & Sweet Potato

 Many pet parents choose limited-ingredient dog foods to help with food sensitivities.
-Canidae’s pure salmon and sweet potato formula only contains eight key ingredients, with no wheat, grain, soy, or artificial preservatives.
+Canidae’s pure salmon and sweet potato formula only contains eight key ingredients, with no wheat, grain, soy, or artificial preservatives, which are often linked to food allergies.
 It’s fortified with vitamins, minerals, taurine, and a probiotic mix.
 This is also one of the best grain-free dog foods for skin allergies.
-Salmon-based dog foods can also be a double blessing for pups with allergies because salmon is less likely to trigger food allergies, and it also contains omega-6 and 3 fatty acids to help ease dry, itchy skin.
+Salmon-based dog foods can also be a double blessing for pups with allergies because salmon is less likely to trigger food allergies, and it also contains omega-6 and 3 fatty acids to help ease dry, itchy skin and can promote healthy skin, too.

 Price